 Groupe Constructo specializes in the publication of strategic value-added information for the different players in Québec's construction industry, publishing Journal Constructo, annual thematic tabloids, Les leaders de la construction magazine, and numerous digital platforms.
 Through its Voir Vert magazine, a publication entirely dedicated to sustainable construction in Québec, Groupe Constructo also reaches architects and engineers, general and specialized construction contractors as well as property owners and managers.

-Groupe Constructo is also a partner of the Government of Québec as it operates, together with CGI Group Inc., the SEAO service which is Québec's electronic tendering system allowing suppliers to bid on governmental contracts.
+Groupe Constructo is a partner of CGI Inc. for the operation of the SEAO, Québec's electronic tendering system which allows suppliers to bid on Québec governmental contracts.

 Principal Markets and Customers